fauzymadani/salut/README.md

 5. Salut will now launch every time you open a new shell

 ### Usage
+To keep salut open, you need to press `:` one time, before you can do anything.
+If you do not press `:`, the splash screen will instantly close at the first key press and leave your default shell.
 Salut uses a command line at the bottom of your terminal for inputs.
 You do not need to enter the `:` when writing commands.
 You run the programs in the list by entering their corresponding command.
 By default the following commands are implemented: